Best Places To Visit in Kosovo: 3-Day Itinerary

 As on the rest of the Balkan, food in Prizren is all about meat!
 Prices are incredibly cheap and meals tend to be extremely are many restaurants and eateries in the city center of Prizren selling traditional Kosovarian food.

-We decided to have a late lunch in a small eatery near Shadervan square, where they served huge platters with meat.
-We were lucky and the restaurant also had several vegetarian dishes.
+I decided to have a late lunch in a small eatery near Shadervan square, where they served huge platters with meat.
+I was lucky and the restaurant also had several vegetarian dishes.
 You should definitely try the burek as well, a flaky pastry filled with meat, cheese or spinach.

 Best Burek: Sarajevo Bar and Aurora